 With all that being said, hiring an experienced Mercer County criminal defense lawyer may go a long in trying to prevent someone from being sentenced to a jail term on a resisting arrest charge.
 New Jersey has instituted a couple diversionary programs which may help keep a Defendant not only out of jail but without a record as well.
 They include the Pretrial Intervention Program and the Conditional Dismissal Program.

-Resisting Arrest Attorneys in Ewing NJ
+Consult with a Resisting Arrest Attorney in Ewing Today

 If you or a loved one finds themselves facing a resisting arrest charge in Mercer County, the Law Offices of Proetta & Oliver can help.
 Our attorneys are ready and willing to fight to protect your rights.
 We represent clients accused of resisting arrest, heroin possession, eluding, cocaine possession, marijuana distribution, burglary, robbery or trespassing in courts throughout Mercer County.
 Those courts include, the Mercer County Superior Courthouse, the Robbinsville Municipal Court, the Lawrence Municipal Court, the Princeton Municipal Court and the West Windsor Municipal Court.
 To schedule a free consultation today, please contact us at (609) 789-0779.